jezhumble/cdsite/_pages/foundations/test-automation.md

 acceptance tests, we should be looking to improve our unit tests (most of our defects should be discovered through unit testing).

-Get started by building a skeleton deployment pipeline&mdash;create a single unit test, a single acceptance test, an automated deployment script that stands up an exploratory testing envrionment, and thread them together.
+Get started by building a skeleton deployment pipeline---create a single unit test, a single acceptance test, an automated deployment script that stands up an exploratory testing envrionment, and thread them together.
 Then increase test coverage and extend your deployment pipeline as your product or service evolves.

 ###Resources###

+* A [1h video](https://www.youtube.com/watch?v=X9ap-zH0Gkc) in which [Badri Janakiraman](https://twitter.com/badrij) and I discuss how to create maintainable suites of automated acceptance test

 * Lisa Crispin and Janet Gregory have two great books on agile
   testing: